 Brewster, MA

-Stream running alongside mill building, water wheel on side of mill, lush foliage with red beach roses in foregroundGrist Mill & Herring Run Property
+Stream running alongside grist mill building, water wheel on the side of mill, and lush foliage with red beach roses in foregroundGrist Mill & Herring Run Property

 *Read about: Stony Brook Grist Mill & Museum